fsantini/python-dependency-manager/README.md

 * `pkg_dict`: dictionary containing the configuration.
 If both `config_file` and `pkg_dict` are provided, the file is used.
 The dictionary has the format `{module_name: [list, of, alternative, sources, with, platform, markers]}`
 * `unique_id`: unique identifier for the project.
 It is used to store the configuration in the user's home directory.
-* `interactive_initialization`: if True, the user is asked to choose the global installation paramters.
+* `interactive_initialization`: if True, the user is asked to choose the global installation parameters.
 * `use_gui`: if True, a GUI is used for the interactive installation.
 * `install_local`: if True, the packages are installed locally in the current environment (`--user` flag to pip)
 * `package_manager`: package manager to use.
 Can be `PackageManagers.pip` or `PackageManagers.conda`.